 Can your portfolio survive on a 5 1/2% rate of return with 3% inflation and get you to age 100?
 Your answer to that question is your first test for retirement readiness.

-You may be thinking that 3% inflation is high based on the last decade.
-However, it factors in normal expenses.
+You may be thinking that a 3% inflation rate is too high based on the last decade.
+However, the rate factors in more than normal living expenses.
 Health care costs run at about 6 percent inflation in retirement.
 That’s why I recommend using a 5 1/2% percent rate of return with 3% inflation for your linear cash flow modeling.

-With test #2, you determine your risk number and your six-month tolerance for pain when it comes to stress-testing stocks and bonds for interest rates.
-You can do this on our website.
-If you go to newfocusfinancial.com or chadburton.com, look for the question “What is your risk number?”
+With test #2, you determine your risk number and your six-month tolerance for pain when it comes to stress-testing stocks and bonds for difficult market cycles or a sudden jump in interest rates.
+To get a very basic idea on how to do this using risk measurement tools, go to newfocusfinancial.com or chadburton.com and look for the question “What is your risk number?”

 The reason why you should do the “What is your risk number?” test is because most financial planning mistakes and investing mistakes are made when people panic.
 They cash out when their fear level is the highest.
 If you do that, you turn paper losses into real losses.
-If you cashed out in 2008–9, your financial plan has probably been decimated because you missed this last run-up that we went through and over seven years of dividend and interest income.
+For example, if you cashed out in 2008–9, your financial plan has probably been decimated because you missed this last run-up that we went through.

-Retirees should have three years’ worth of portfolio draws in safe money, in cash-type investments: CDs, high-yield, FDIC-insured money markets, or credit unions.
+Retirees should have three years’ worth of portfolio draws in safe money, in cash-type investments: CDs, Treasuries, high-yield FDIC-insured money markets, or credit unions.
+Short-term bond funds do not qualify as safe money.
 Three years in safe money can help get you through a tough market cycle.

 Test #4 is a Monte Carlo simulation, which takes your scenario, as well as your current investments, and runs it through thousands of variations of returns.